 Council is not bound by the advice given by the committee, however, if Council does wish to act contrary to the unanimous advice of the committee or when the advice is not unanimous, it must notify the RMS and the NSW Police and wait 14 days before proceeding.

-The Committee, chaired by a Councillor, is made of local representatives including Police, transport providers, RMS as well as the State Member.
+The Committee, chaired by a Councillor, is also made up of local representatives from NSW Police, RMS as well as the State Member.
+Technical advice is provided by attendees including Council traffic and transport professionals and transport providers.

 The Committee considers reports investigated and prepared by Council Officers and makes recommendations to Council on the installation of regulatory traffic control devices on Regional and Local roads that are enforceable by NSW Police.